Piece-Of-Schmidt/PaperReader/README.md

 - Many settings (such as the output language, the OpenAI model, your API Keys, the audio voice, Notion connection etc.) can be modified in `settings.json`.

 ## Notion integration
 The app allows an upload of all summaries to a Notion Database.
-To use this integration, you need to provide your Notion Secret key along with the ID of the target Database.
+To use this integration, you need to provide your Notion Secret key along with the ID of the target Database. **Learn how to get both keys [here](https://developers.notion.com/docs/create-a-notion-integration)**.
 The script automatically creates the columns *Title* (treated as DocID), *Author*, *Year*, *Added*, *Essence* (a one-line summary of the provided document), *Status* (To Do, In Progress, Done), and *URL* (online link to paper based on DOI) and adds the respective values.

-<br>Learn how to get both keys [here](https://developers.notion.com/docs/create-a-notion-integration).

 ## Requirements